Students address diversity issues

 Macatawa Bay students performed their play "Ugly Duckling," written for their visits to elementary schools in their district.
 West Middle School students reported they had created a black history celebration for their school and participated in International Education Day with announcements and class learning activities.

-Of the events he helped organized at West Middle School, Ruiz said he most appreciated the all-school assembly on Martin Luther King Jr.
+Of the events he helped organize at West Middle School, Ruiz said he most appreciated the all-school assembly on Martin Luther King Jr.

 Both West and East middle schools participated in November in National Mix It Up Day, an effort designed to break down social barriers in the average middle school lunchroom.